 Activision Publishing, Inc. ("Activision") is a leading international developer and publisher of interactive software products and content.
 Activision delivers content to a broad range of gamers, ranging from children to adults, and from core gamers to mass-market consumers to "value" buyers seeking budget-priced software, in a variety of geographies.
 Activision develops games based on internally-developed properties, including games in the Call of Duty® and Skylanders® franchises, and to a lesser extent, based on licensed intellectual properties.
-Additionally, we have established a long-term alliance with Bungie to release its next big-action game universe, $Destiny^{TM}$, which is anticipated to launch in September 2014.
+Additionally, we have established a long-term alliance with Bungie to publish its game universe, Destiny®, which was released on September 9, 2014.
 Activision sells games through both retail and digital online channels.
 Activision currently offers games that operate on the Microsoft Corporation ("Microsoft") Xbox One ("Xbox One") and Xbox 360 ("Xbox 360"), Nintendo Co.
 Ltd. ("Nintendo") Wii U ("Wii U") and Wii ("Wii"), and Sony Computer Entertainment, Inc. ("Sony") PlayStation 4 ("PS4") and PlayStation 3 ("PS3") console systems (Xbox One, Wii U, and PS4 are collectively referred to as "next-generation"; Xbox 360, Wii, and PS3 are collectively referred to as "current-generation"); the PC; the Nintendo 3DS, Nintendo Dual Screen, and Sony PlayStation Vita handheld game systems; and other handheld and mobile devices.